HankB/pmb/README.md

 ## Status

 * Manual swap between two installations (RpiOS and Debian Bookworm) has been demonstrated.
 [See notes](./notes/notes.md).
 Added a third partition and Debian Trixie boots w/out problems from a logical partition.
+Coding pmb-swap is WIP.
 * There is a first cut of the script to provision an image for RpiOS `pmb-init`.
 It uses environment variables `size` (size of root partition) and `device` (target device for configuration.)
-* First cut of `pmb-add` is working and has had minimal testing.
+* First cut of `pmb-add` is working and has had sone testing.

 ## TODO